Election 2022: Texas primary tests GOP's rightward shift

 Cisneros is one of three Texas progressives who could secure Democratic nominations in House districts blue enough to all but guarantee they’ll be headed to Congress.

-A 28-year-old immigration attorney who supports fully government-funded health care under Medicare for All, Cisneros nearly toppled Cuellar during Texas’ 2020 primary.
-She still has to overcome long-serving Cuellar’s strong name recognition, though.
+A 28-year-old immigration attorney who supports Medicare for All, Cisneros nearly toppled Cuellar during Texas’ 2020 primary.
+She still has to overcome Cuellar’s strong name recognition, though.

-Maurice Mitchell, national director of the Working Families Party advocacy group, which has joined leading national progressive organizations in endorsing Cisneros, Casar and Crockett, said all three are young and championed by grassroots organizers in their deeply diverse communities.
-He said they prove progressive ideas can be popular in a conservative state like Texas and, rather than fueling intraparty squabbles, all might energize Democratic voters.

-“They’re both rising stars for the progressive movement and rising stars for the Democratic Party,” Mitchell said.
-“If you want to push back on those historical headwinds, you need to be able to produce candidates that can animate your base.
-And these are three candidates that can do that.”
+“There were a lot of unpopular things that had to be done in response to COVID, and I think that makes it difficult for him going into the midterms,” he said.
+“I don’t think the administration got everything right on COVID.
+But I think frankly they were doing the best they could in a really difficult situation.”

 Weissert reported from Washington.
-Associated Press writer Acacia Coronado in Austin, Texas, contributed to this report.
+Associated Press writers Juan Lozano in Houston and Acacia Coronado in Austin contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.